Seym0n/cv-project-ss25/README.md

 Note: `wandb` is already part of requirements_full.txt

+And login to wandb.
+The instruction to log in is detailed in Weights & Biases dashboard.

 And set the flag `use_wandb` to `True` in `train_kits19_model` methods to activate it.
 You may amend the `wandb_project` and `wandb_notes` if you want.